Ukrainian Radical Party: History

 The Ukrainian Radical Party was one of the founding parties of the West Ukrainian National Republic, and its members occupied the posts of defence minister (Dmytro Vitovsky) and interior secretary within the West Ukrainian government.
 Following the war, the territory up to the Zbruch river became part of the Polish state with the Treaty of Riga.
 At its Party Congress in 1925, the Radical Party passed a resolution simultaneously opposing cooperation with Ukrainian "bourgeois parties" and condemning Bolsheviks policies in Soviet Ukraine.
 A year later, it merged with a socialist party and renamed itself the Ukrainian Socialist Radical Party (USRP).
 In the 1928 Polish elections, the party received 280,000 votes, the second most among western Ukrainian parties following the Ukrainian National Democratic Alliance's 600,000 votes.
-This enabled the USRP to send 11 representatives into the parliament and 3 into the senate.
-In the 1931 elections it ran in a coalition with the Ukrainian National Democratic Alliance and obtained 1/4 of the coalition's seats.
+This enabled the USRP to send 11 representatives into the Sejm and 3 into the Senate.
+In the 1930 elections it ran as part of the Ukrainian and Belarusian Electoral Bloc with the Ukrainian National Democratic Alliance, obtaining 3 seats.
 The USRP boycotted all subsequent Polish elections.

 The party was a member of the Labour and Socialist International between 1931 and 1940.

 After the Soviets annexed western Ukrainian territory in 1939, the USRP like all other western Ukrainian political parties was forced by the Soviet authorities to disband.
 Members of the party supported the Ukrainian national government of 1941 and two of its leaders (Volodymyr Lysy and Konstantyn Pankivsky) had positions in it as Minister and Deputy Minister of the Interior.
 The government was quickly disbanded by the Germans.

 In 1946 the USRP was re-established in exile and in 1948 it took part in the establishment of the Ukrainian National Rada in exile.
 In 1950, the party merged with the Ukrainian Social Democratic Labour Party and the Ukrainian Socialist-Revolutionary Party into the Ukrainian Socialist Party (1950)|Ukrainian Socialist Party.